falkkyburz/canterm/README.md

 # CAN Termination

-This D-SUB 9 standard CAN pinout terminaton adapter.
+This is a D-SUB 9 standard CAN pinout terminaton adapter.
 It inserts a 120 Ohm resistor between the CAN-H and CAN-L signals.

 ![canterm render](canterm.png)